aidenszeto/aidenszeto/README.md

 ### Hi there 👋

 I'm Aiden.
 I graduated in June 2024 from UCLA with a BS in Computer Science.
+I am currently working on Search and Vector Search at MongoDB.

-I'm passionate about distributed systems and space technology, and I have experience leading and building products from the ground up.
-I am currently a SWE intern working on [Unsteady Pressure Sensitive Paint](https://www.nasa.gov/feature/unsteady-pressure-sensitive-paint-application-on-nasa-s-space-launch-system-at-nasa-ames) at NASA.
+Most recently, I was a SWE intern working on [Unsteady Pressure Sensitive Paint](https://www.nasa.gov/feature/unsteady-pressure-sensitive-paint-application-on-nasa-s-space-launch-system-at-nasa-ames) at NASA.

-Most recently, I was a SWE intern working on database replication and distributed systems at [MongoDB](https://www.mongodb.com/).
-Before that I was a Data Science Intern at NASA Ames Research Center working on NLP modeling of NOTAMs for [Data & Reasoning Fabric](https://drf.nasa.gov/).
-Previously, I was a SWE Intern at Meta working on data de-identification of [Off-Facebook Activity](https://engineering.fb.com/2019/08/20/data-infrastructure/off-facebook-activity/) in Privacy Infrastructure and before that I was a SWE Intern at NASA Johnson Space Center on the command and data handling team for the Artemis avoinics division, where I worked on time-triggered ethernet for the [Gateway](https://www.nasa.gov/gateway/overview) HALO module.
-I am currently the software lead for [ELFIN](https://elfin.igpp.ucla.edu/), and my prior experiences include a SWE internship at [CDK Global](https://www.cdkglobal.com/), [MLH Fellowship](https://fellowship.mlh.io/), [Research](https://www.cjkimlab.ucla.edu/) at UCLA, and Co-Founding [Nomad](https://www.linkedin.com/company/vhomesgroup) (successfully exited).
+Before that, I worked on database replication at MongoDB, NLP for [NOTAMs](https://www.notams.faa.gov/) at Ames Research Center, data de-identification of [Off-Facebook Activity](https://engineering.fb.com/2019/08/20/data-infrastructure/off-facebook-activity/) at Meta, and time-triggered ethernet for the [Gateway](https://www.nasa.gov/gateway/overview) HALO module at Johnson Space Center.
+I was previously the software lead for [UCLA ELFIN](https://elfin.igpp.ucla.edu/), and my prior experiences also include a SWE internship at [CDK Global](https://www.cdkglobal.com/), [MLH Fellowship](https://fellowship.mlh.io/), [Research](https://www.cjkimlab.ucla.edu/) at UCLA, and Co-Founding [Nomad](https://www.linkedin.com/company/vhomesgroup).

-Some of my work include:
-- 🌕 [Gateway](https://www.nasa.gov/gateway), NASA's Moon outpost that will support Artemis missions and deep space exploration
-- 🍐 [Pearpy](https://pypi.org/project/pearpy/), a Python package that simplifies process parallelization across multiple CPU threads
-- 🛰️ [ELFIN](https://elfin.igpp.ucla.edu/), UCLA's award winning 3U cubesat satellites measuring electron scattering in low earth orbit

-You can find me on [LinkedIn](https://www.linkedin.com/in/aidenszeto/) or you can [email me](mailto:aidenszeto@g.ucla.edu).
+You can find me on [LinkedIn](https://www.linkedin.com/in/aidenszeto/).
 Thanks!